Diabetic Foot syndrome

 The role of the vascular surgeon

-The Dr. Bisdas and the philosophy of our clinic holds one of the greatest experiences in Greece in the treatment of the diabetic foot with particularly low amputation rates.
+A Dr. Bisdas and the philosophy of our clinic holds one of the greatest experiences in Greece in the treatment of the diabetic foot with particularly low amputation rates.
 Our motto remains "NO TO AMPUTATION" and for this reason we have created a specialized team of doctors, nurses and podiatrists for the care of patients both during their hospitalization in the hospital and for post-operative home care.
 Furthermore our team offers the service of "SECOND OPINION" for patients who have been recommended amputation of the foot.
 In these patients we check whether all the necessary examinations have been performed that prove that a foot cannot be saved and in the event that it is technically feasible, we intervene to open the vessels and avoid major amputation.
 In a recent publication of ours, this strategy of ours led to more than 95% of patients avoiding amputation (Bisdas et al. Int J Low Extrem Wounds.
 2022 Jun;21(2):174-181)!

-Prevention and avoidance of amputation
+Prevention and avoiding amputation

 Frequently Asked Questions (FAQs)

-What is a diabetic foot?
+What is a diabetic foot syndrome?

-What are the initial symptoms of diabetic foot?
+What are the early symptoms of diabetic foot?

 How should a wound on a diabetic foot be treated?

-What medications are used for the treatment of diabetic foot?
+What medications are used for diabetic foot?

-Which doctors specialize in the treatment of diabetic foot?
+Which doctors specialize in treating diabetic foot?

-How is the diabetic foot treated?
+How is diabetic foot treated?

 The vascular surgeon plays a central role in the treatment of diabetic foot, focusing mainly on the restoration of blood circulation in the lower limbs.
 Through examinations he evaluates the condition of the vessels and, if he identifies stenoses or blockages, he can proceed with procedures such as balloon angioplasty/stent or surgical (by pass).
 The goal is the improvement of blood supply, which is of vital importance for wound healing and the avoidance of amputations.